bvalosek/billy/README.md

 process will block until the service resolves, guaranteeing a deterministic boot up.

-## Application Methods

-### app.service(TService)

-Registers a new dependency-injected service `TService` to be started with the application.
-See *Services* above.

-### var pStarted = app.start()

-Starts the application by first by instantiating all the services synchronously, and then attempting to start the services asynchronously.
-See *Services* above.

-Returns a `Promise` that either resolves when all services have started, or fails with any error / rejected promise during service startup.

-### var pStopped = app.stop()

-Stop the application by trying to asynchronously stop all services in the reverse order they started.
-See *Services* above.

-Returns a `Promise` that either resolves when all services have stopped, or fails with any error / rejected promise during service tear down.

-### var thing = app.make(tag)

-Will resolve / create an object instance out of the container based on what was registered with the string `tag`.

-See [sack](https://github.com/bvalosek/sack) for more details.

-### var thing = app.make(T)

-Create a new object instance via the object constructor `T` (e.g, `new T()`).

-Also resolve any constructor parameters out of the container.
-See [sack](https://github.com/bvalosek/sack) for more info on how creating IoC-injected objects works.

-### var binding = app.register(tag, thing)

-Registers a new dependency `thing` with name `tag` and returns an `IoCBinding`.

-`thing` could be an object instance, an object constructor function, or a closure.
-See [sack](https://github.com/bvalosek/sack) for more details on registering objects with the container..

 ## Billy Services

 Billy-compatible services can be found with the `billy-service` tag on npm: